THE DETAILS

 Space and

-at junctions
+protection at junctions

 At junctions, standard crossings should not mix pedestrians and bicycle users at waiting areas or in the crossing space.
 The shared toucan crossings must not be used as standard and designers must not direct cyclists into zebra crossings.